An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

+Recently, researchers have started to focus on so-called \emph{semantic} or \emph{behavioural breaking changes}. \citet{Jayasuriya2024ACM} conducted an empirical analysis on 30,548 dependencies of 8,086 \maven artifacts to identify the impact of dependency upgrades on behavioral breaking changes in the test suites of client Java projects.
+Only 2.30\% of the dependency upgrades caused client tests to break. \citet{Zhang2022ASE} proposed and empirically validated a tool to statically detect semantic breaking changes in third-party libraries used by Java projects by measuring semantic differences.

-\emph{Tool support.} Several language-specific tools exist for helping developers detect breaking changes before an update is released to the clients.
+\emph{Tool support.} Several language-specific tools help developers to detect breaking changes before an update is released to the clients.
 Examples include \textsf{PyCompat}~\cite{Zhang2020SANER}, \textsf{DepOwl}~\cite{Jia2021ICSE} and \textsf{AexPy}~\cite{Du2022ISSRE} for Python, \textsf{APIDiff}~\cite{Brito2018APIDiff}, \textsf{Clirr} and \textsf{Revapi} for Java~\cite{jezek2017api}, and \textsf{NoRegrets} for \js~\cite{Mezzetti2018,Moller2019ESECFSE}.
 These tools analyse whether the changes made to the types used in the public API may break clients.
 Empirical evidence revealed that such tools are able to catch most breaking changes in practice \cite{Dig2006}.
 Approaches based on type regression testing \cite{Mezzetti2018,Mujahid2020MSR} run the test suites of a library’s clients to detect breaking changes.
 While effective, it can require a lot of storage capacity and execution time. \citet{Moller2019ESECFSE} propose an improved variant of type regression testing for \js libraries, by automatically generating tests from a reusable API model.
 This approach is shown to run faster and find breaking changes in more libraries.
-As a complementary approach to using tests for detecting breaking changes, \citet{Zhang2022ASE} proposed and empirically validated \textsf{SemBid}, a tool to statically detect semantic breaking changes in third-party libraries used by Java projects by measuring semantic differences.